mandeepbal/benchmark/site/index.md

 <h4 class="clickable collapsed" data-toggle="collapse" data-target="#hardware-div" id="hardware">Hardware Configuration <img src="media/toggle.gif"/></h4>
 <div id="hardware-div" class="collapse">
-For Impala, Hive, and Shark, this benchmark uses the m2.4xlarge EC2 instance type.
+For Impala, Hive, Tez, and Shark, this benchmark uses the m2.4xlarge EC2 instance type.
 Redshift only has very small and very large instances, so rather than compare identical hardware, we <em>fix the cost</em> of the cluster and opt to purchase a larger number of small nodes for Redshift.
 We use a scale factor of 5 for the experiments in all cases.

 <h4> Instance stats </h4>